CyclopsMC/EvilCraft/.github/ISSUE_TEMPLATE.md

-DELETE THIS LINE AFTER READING: Fill in the following template and make sure your title clear and concisely summarizes the issue.
+~~DELETE THIS LINE AFTER READING: :tada: Thanks in advance for this issue, you're awesome! :tada: Please fill in the following template and make sure your title clear and concisely summarizes the issue.~~

 #### Issue type:

 _Only keep the issue types that are applicable._

-- Bug
+- :bug: Bug
-- Feature request
+- :heavy_plus_sign: Feature request
-- Performance issue
+- :snail: Performance issue
-- Question
+- :question: Question

-DELETE THIS LINE AFTER READING: If this is not a bug report, you can remove the text after this.
+~~DELETE THIS LINE AFTER READING: If this is not a bug report, you can remove the remainder of this template.~~

 ____
 #### Short description: